Sprinter (British Rail): Class 158 Express Sprinter

-The Class 158 "Express Sprinter" units were built from 1989 to 1992 by BREL at Derby Litchurch Lane Works to replace elderly 'heritage' DMUs and locomotive-hauled passenger trains.
-Compared with previous members of the Sprinter family, specifically the venerable Class 156 Super Sprinter, the Class 158 is much better suited to longer journeys with fewer stops and provides a much quieter and more comfortable environment.
+The Class 158 Express Sprinter units were built from 1989 to 1992 by BREL at Derby Litchurch Lane Works to replace elderly 'heritage' DMUs and locomotive-hauled passenger trains.
+Compared with previous Sprinter classes, specifically the venerable Class 156 Super Sprinter, the Class 158 is better suited to longer journeys with fewer stops, providing a quieter and more comfortable environment.
 They are fully air-conditioned (except the driver's cabs) with provision for a trolley refreshment service and an increased top speed of 90 mph.
 They feature medium density (2+2) seating in standard class and, on applicable examples, low density (2+1) seating in first class.

 They are mostly fitted with Cummins engines, with the remaining 47 fitted with Perkins engines.